SpectralSequences/sseq/README.md

 ## query
 This contains some helper functions for a command line interface.

+## saveload
+This provides an interface for saving and loading resolutions and other data.

 # Compilation
 To compile the main crate, simply run
 ```